SuperDuperKev/VR-Project-1/README.md

    - [x] Give the use control over the lighting (light switch within the scene)
    - [x] Be able to navigate around the space
  - For an A
-   - [x] Interact with certain objects (Clickable sound player and box that spawns other boxes)
+   - [x] Interact with certain objects (Clickable sound player, front door, and sphere that spawns dynamic-body spheres that are affected by gravity/physics)

 ### Planned timeline and sources as to how everything was achieved
 1) Add a skybox.